LvYe-Go/Foreign-Exchange/Final Project/lab_notebook.md

 ## Methods In General

-I attempted two methods, TF-IDF  and LDA two level
+I attempted two methods, TF-IDF  and LDA for

 ## Method  One - TF-IDF